Television content rating system: Denmark

 Since 1 September 2020, the Media Council for Children and Young People (Medierådet for Børn og Unge) classifies all programmes and films for television broadcast and video-on-demand release, using the same rating system also used for theatrically released films and home media releases.
 On television, the age limit must be informed orally before the programme starts or continues.
 The clear rating should be shown during the entire transmission time or a minimum first five minutes, and must be available in programme listings.
 Films and series on VOD services must have age ratings and mention the content in them that explains why the content was given its rating.
-The location of the rating is up to the individual provider as long as it is visible to the consumer before choosing a film or program.
+The location of the rating is up to the individual provider as long as it is visible to the consumer before choosing a film or programme.

 This television classification system only applies to domestic television channels and VOD services, such as DR, TV 2, TV3, Kanal 4 and Viaplay.
 As such, it does not apply to foreign television channels and VOD services, including international streaming services such as Netflix, Max and Disney+.